 After you’ve vetted your piercer and sat in the piercing chair, your due diligence isn’t over.
 Keep an eye on your piercer to make sure that they are maintaining proper practices throughout the piercing process, and don’t be afraid to stop if you see something fishy.

 Before you even sit in the piercing chair, you should have signed a waiver and provided ID.
-This is the law, and if the studio fails to adhere to this law, it’s a sign that they’re willing to overlook other legal requirements as well.
+This is the law, and if the studio fails to adhere to this, it’s a sign that they’re willing to overlook other legal requirements as well.
 They’ll also likely have many questions for you, including but not limited to any allergies, whether you’ve been drinking or taking recreational drugs, and what you’ve eaten that day.
-If you’re under 18, they’ll ask for your parent or guardian’s identification, as well, to prove your relation.
-If you have different last names, they might ask to provide a birth certificate or proof of guardianship.
+If you’re under 18, they’ll ask for your parent or guardian’s identification, as well, to prove your relationship.
+Keep in mind that they might ask to provide a birth certificate or proof of guardianship if you have different last names.

 Have a checklist of proper piercing practices, and make sure your piercer adheres to them.